soohar218/Simple-Dashboard/README.md

 ### Run Application!

-Start MySQL server and run 'wire-db.sql' to create a database on mysql server and insert test data
+Start MySQL server, go to project directory and run 'wire-db.sql' on Terminal to create a database on mysql server and insert test data
 ```
 mysql -u root < wire-db.sql
 ```